JanaShenLab/AiPP/README.md

   not require an ESM Forge token, because no new embeddings or model inference are run client-side.
-- The atlas is intended as a convenient starting point for exploring residue-level predictions without installing local software.
+- The atlas is intended as a convenient starting point for exploring residue-level predictions and associated experimental data without installing local software.

 Typical usage: